I’m a little late for this December update, but who’s keeping track besides myself.

 This motivated us to tighten our budget which will make us $30,000 richer.
 It helped us prevent being trapped by lifestyle inflation and allow us to continue to continue maxing out our retirement accounts.

-In doing so, the money we invested in the stock market for the last 3 years officially earned more than we did working.
+In doing so, the money we invested in the stock market officially earned more than we did working for the first time!
 That’s when I finally felt the power of compounding interest.

 Imagine by the end of the year, you realized that your investments brought in more money than you did all year.
-If course, this year was quite a fluke.
+I’ll temper my expectations for future years though, in part, because this past year was a rarity for the stock market.
+It was one of the quickest and largest dips and recovery in history.
 In March, VTSAX, the primary fund we invest in bottomed at $54.50 per share and by the end of the year, it increased to $94.75 per share.
 That is a 75% return (nearly doubling your money) if you began buying in around that time.

 Of course, I invested at the worst time last year.
 I front loaded my 401k and HSA to the max before the end of March 2020.
 Meaning, the 24,550 I contributed probably lost 20-30% of it’s value before increasing again.
 Ultimately, I could have had a much higher return if I just dollar cost average, but apparently, those who front load over time make a bigger return on their investments.
 That is because any given year, it is more likely for the stock market to increase than to decrease.